adlnet/ADL_LRS/readme.md

 First, you must install RabbitMQ for windows.
 The link below will walk you through installing Erlang and RabbitMQ.
 [Installing RabbitMQ for Windows](https://www.rabbitmq.com/install-windows.html)

  Once that's installed, it creates an account whose username and password are both `guest`.
-You will need to create a `vhost` through the command line:
+You will need to create a `vhost` through the command line.
+If the installation didn't add these to your system path, you will need to run these commands from their installation directory (C:\Program Files\RabbitMQ Server\rabbitmq_server-3.7.4\sbin):

  ```
  rabbitmqctl add_vhost my_vhost